 In addition to the settlement, the district also had to provide mandatory training to its employees and consider the adoption of a formal policy banning discrimination on the basis of sexual orientation.

 Protect Your Rights Contact Us Today for a Legal Consultation

 Were you the victim of sexual orientation or gender identity discrimination at work in Frisco, Plano, Allen, TX, or other areas of North Dallas?
 While the state does not have specific laws banning sexual orientation or gender identity discrimination, federal and local laws protect you from discrimination based on your sexual orientation, gender identity, and gender expression.

 You still have rights that our Allen, TX, employment lawyer can help protect.

-Message us or call us now to set up a free consultation:
+Message us or call us now to set up a legal consultation:

 "I appreciate his knowledge and abilities"

 My case was pretty complex and Dan came to my rescue and assured me that we would win my case and we did.
 I appreciate his knowledge and abilities to help in this matter and would refer him to anyone needing help in Employment law.
 Latoya Savala

 Sexual Orientation Discrimination Scenarios What's Allowed & What's Not

 I'm being discriminated against at work because of my sexual orientation, but I am not a U.S. citizen.
 Do I have any rights?